A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Parameter Privacy Filter for Mixed-Autonomy Platoons

-With these assumptions, we next present the parameter privacy filter, a randomized mechanism denoted by $\Gamma_i\left(\cdot\right)$ that protects sensitive parameters $\kappa_i$ by generating pseudo-states $\bar{x}_i$ from (i) true states $x_i$, (ii) true car-following parameters $\kappa_i$, and (iii) external inputs (i.e., the speed of the proceeding vehicle $v_{i-1}$).
+With the assumptions given in Section~\ref{subsec: Privacy Concerns}, we next present the parameter privacy filter as in Fig.~\ref{overview}, a randomized mechanism denoted by $\Gamma_i\left(\cdot\right)$ that protects sensitive parameters $\kappa_i$ by generating pseudo-states $\bar{x}_i$ from (i) historical trajectory of true states $X_i=\{x_i(t_s)\}_{t_s=1}^T$, (ii) true car-following parameters $\kappa_i$, and (iii) external inputs (i.e., the velocity of the preceding vehicle $v_{i-1}$).
 Specifically, the privacy filter for vehicle $i \in \Omega_\mathcal{H}$ can be written as

-Let variables $X_i=\{x_i^{t_s}\}_{t_s=1}^T$ and $\bar{X}_i=\{\bar{x}_i^{t_s}\}_{t_s=1}^T$, respectively, represent a sequence of true states and pseudo states for HDV $i$.
+Let variable $\bar{X}_i=\{\bar{x}_i(t_s)\}_{t_s=1}^T$ represents a sequence of pseudo states for HDV $i$.
 Here, we use the bolded variables $\bm{\kappa}$ and $\bm{\bar{X}}_i$ to represent the sensitive parameters and pseudo states as random variables, as described in Assumption~\ref{asm:para_dist} and Eq.~(\ref{eq: states after privacy filter}), and $\kappa$ and $\bar{X}_i$ to represent their specific realizations.
-We can model the general process of generating pseudo states in Eq.~\eqref{eq: states after privacy filter} as the following optimization problem:
+We find the privacy filter Eq.~\eqref{eq: states after privacy filter} by solving the following optimization problem:

-where the objective function~\eqref{eq: general objective} minimizes the expected discrepancy between the true states and pseudo states.
-Constraint~\eqref{eq: general MI} provides an upper bound $I_0$ for the mutual information between true parameter $\bm{\kappa}$ and pseudo states $\bar{X}_i$ to limit information leakage.
+where the objective function~Eq.\,\eqref{eq: general objective} minimizes the expected discrepancy between the true states and pseudo states.
+Constraint~Eq.\,\eqref{eq: general MI} sets an upper bound $I_0$ on the mutual information $\mathrm{I}[\cdot]$ between true parameter $\bm{\kappa}$ and pseudo states $\bar{X}_i$.
+The mutual information quantifies the amount of information about $\bm{\kappa}$ that can be inferred from $\bm{\bar{X}}_i$.
 A large value of $\mathrm{I}[\cdot]$ results in a higher risk of information leakage of true sensitive parameters, while a small value of $\mathrm{I}[\cdot]$ can ensure a higher privacy level.
 Here, for continuous values of $\kappa$ and $\bar{X}_i$, the mutual information is represented as follows ($\int$ can be changed to $\sum$ for discrete variables):